juand-r/naacl-2019-notes/README.md

 - (Poster) **Detecting depression in social media using fine-grained emotions**
 - (Could not attend) Mitigating Uncertainty in Document Classification.
 Xuchao Zhang, Fanglan Chen, ChangTien Lu and Naren Ramakrishnan
+- (Could not attend) How Large a Vocabulary Does Text Classification Need?
+A Variational Approach to Vocabulary Selection.

 ### Named Entity Recognition :cityscape::boy: